jgrss/pygrts/README.md

 # pygrts is a library for geospatial sampling

-Use `pygrts` to generate random samples that are spatially balanced using the Generalized Random Tessellation Stratified (GRTS) method.
+Use `pygrts` to generate spatially balanced random samples using the Generalized Random Tessellation Stratified (GRTS) method.

 #### What is GRTS?